IRS Hardship: Frequently Asked Questions (FAQs)

 There are many different names for IRS hardship, but they all mean the same thing.
-The different names include IRS uncollectible status, status 53, currently not collectible, and CNC status.
+The various names include IRS uncollectible status, status 53, currently not collectible, and CNC status.

 Does a CNC or currently not collectible extend the statute of limitations on IRS collections?

-The statute of limitation (SOL) on collections is the date the IRS can no longer legally collect.
+The statute of limitations (SOL) on collections is the date the IRS can no longer legally collect.
 If you are declared currently not collectible, that does not change the SOL.
-However, if you file bankruptcy, file for an offer in compromise among other things, this “tolls” the statute of limitation on collection.
+However, if you file bankruptcy, file for an offer in compromise, among other things, this “tolls” the statute of limitations on collection.
 Remember, interest and penalties continue to accrue while a taxpayer has a CNC status.

 What expenses does the IRS allow if you file for hardship status?

 To determine if you qualify for hardship status, the IRS looks at your income, expenses, and assets.
 The agency considers a certain amount of regular monthly costs.
 Mainly, if you are spending more than these amounts, the IRS expects you to reduce your bills and pay down your tax debt.
 Otherwise, in some instances, you can ask for an exception.

 National Standards: Food, Clothing & More (2020) for One Person Example

 - $85 for apparel and service

 - $157 for miscellaneous expenses